 - Even though IC we may enjoy thwarting or ignoring your desires and making you miserable, OOC, we want you to be happy.
 We want you to be satisfied playing ACS property, and we want you to like us.

 - We do not expect you to be in SL, playing your construct character, or playing at ACS, when you have an OOC need or preference to be doing something else.

 - If there are things you really want or really want to avoid, tell us.
 We will either do our best to ensure that your needs are met, or let you know up front that we can’t or won’t, in which case we are most likely not a good fit for each other.

 - We will never require you to do something that you OOC do not want to do.
-IC you have no rights; OOC you have all the rights you want, and can always refuse to do something, for any reason or none, even if you have previously agreed to do that very thing.
+IC you have no rights; OOC you have all the rights you want.
+You can always refuse to do something, for any reason or none, even if you have previously agreed to do that very thing.

 - You can decide at any time that you no longer want to play ACS property.
 We ask that you let us know if you’re making this decision, particularly if there is something we might be able to do differently that would make you want to stay.

 You are a good candidate to play an ACS-owned construct if…

 - You are enthusiastic and excited about playing an ACS-owned construct.

 - You are enthusiastic about playing the construct for a long time, not just about getting transformed.